clydeio/clydeio/README.md

 * **postfilters**: Filters designed to be executed after Clyde proxies the request to the provider (the private API) and allow to manipulate the response: adding headers, removing data, etc.

-In addition, we can also classify filters as *global* or *provider* filter, depending on if they affect the whole set of configured providers (*global*) or only affect a concrete provider:
+Clyde gives flexibility enough to configure filter to be executed globally, per provider or per provider's resource.
+We can classify them as:

-* **global pre/postfilter**: Those filters applied outside the so called *providers configuration zone*.
+* **global pre/postfilter**: filters applied outside the so called *providers configuration zone* and affect any request.

-* **provider pre/postfilter**: Those filters applied inside the so called *providers configuratin zone*.
+* **provider pre/postfilter**: filters applied inside the so called *providers configuratin zone* and only affect those request on a given provider.

+* **resource pre/postfilter**: filters applied on a given provider's resource, in the way, they only affect those requests addressed to a given resource of a provider.

 ## The data flow